babarrett/qmk_firmware/keyboards/butterstick/keymaps/tomas/README.md

 * `CLEAR`: clears keyboard, sets all chords to the default state and switches the pseudolayer to the default one.
 Basically the emergency stop button.

 * `RESET`: Go to the DFU flashing mode.

+If the string has multiple elements, they have to be separated by a comma AND a space.
+I'll fix that soon.

 Macro `secret_chord` allows you to add a single chord while utilize the smart string parsing and defining the chord's keys visually.
 For example